How Long Is It Safe for Turkey to Rest at Room Temperature?

 You Have Two Hours at Eat (and Store Leftovers) Once the Turkey Is Cooked

-First, you want to make sure you cook your turkey to an internal temperature of 165 degrees F. Once your turkey is cooked, you want to refrigerate the bird at 40 degrees Fahrenheit or eat well within two hours of removing the bird from the oven.
+First, you want to make sure you cook your turkey to an internal temperature of 165 degrees F (check the temp in at least two places with a meat thermometer to ensure both white and dark meat are cooked through).
+Once your turkey is cooked and cooled to room temp, you want to refrigerate the bird at 40 degrees Fahrenheit or eat well within two hours of removing the bird from the oven.
 For hot, juicy meat, you want your turkey to be ready 15 to 20 minutes before you begin your feast.
 This will allow about 15 to 20 minutes for the turkey to rest before you slice it.

 To store turkey, slice the meat into smaller cuts about two to three inches in size, so they will cool quickly, and place in a resealable container.
 Leftovers can be stored for about four days or frozen for up to two months and should be reheated to 165 degrees Fahrenheit before serving.